laravel/docs/authorization.md

 <a name="via-blade-templates"></a>
 ### Via Blade Templates

 When writing Blade templates, you may wish to display a portion of the page only if the user is authorized to perform a given action.
-For example, you may wish to show an update form for a given blog post only if the user can actually update the post.
-In this situation, Laravel provides two Blade directives: `@can` and `@cannot`.
+For example, you may wish to show an update form for a blog post only if the user can actually update the post.
+In this situation, you may use the `@can` and `@cannot` directives.

     @can('update', $post)
         <!-- The Current User Can Update The Post -->